 Semi-conducting chalcogenide glasses can be infiltrated in 3D templates and can even be structured in 3D using direct laser writing.

-Nanoscribe GmbH works closely with project partners to develop customised solutions and processes for specific industrial applications.
+Nanoscribe GmbH works closely with lead customers and project partners to develop customised solutions and processes for specific industrial applications.

-As part of the eurostars project MASSMICRO, Nanoscribe acts as lithographic project partner for manufacturing metallic, three-dimensional micro-components for industrial mass production.
+As part of the eurostars project MASSMICRO, Nanoscribe developed lithographic solutions for manufacturing metallic, three-dimensional micro-components for industrial mass production.
+As of today, Nanoscribe's 3D printers are used for rapid fabrication of polymeric masters and subsequent electroplating serving as robust metallic molds for inexpensive mass fabrication.

 Spectral tuning of a three-dimensional photonic-bandgap waveguide signature by silica atomic-layer deposition